serokell/blog-posts/kframework/article.md

 ### Summary

 The unification of `OldSMT` (originally referred to as `SMT` before defining the combined datatype) and `NoSMT` is the first step of the monomorphization and specialization task.
 Along the way, we have simplified the definition of the `MonadSMT` typeclass by introducing `liftSMT :: SMT a -> m a` and defining the majority of the functions in terms of it, bringing them outside of the typeclass' scope.
+The link to the pull request containing the implementation of the `SMT`/`NoSMT` fusion is available [here](https://github.com/runtimeverification/haskell-backend/pull/3156).

 ## String interning

-An analysis of the profiling report showed that `Id` datatype values are subject to many operations.
+An analysis of the profiling report showed that the values of the `Id` datatype are subject to many operations.

 `Id` is a record type, one of the fields of which has the type `Text`:
 ```hs